Wisdom Tooth extraction

 If you have been given a plastic irrigating syringe, do NOT use it for the first five days.
 After five days use it daily according to the instructions until you are certain the tooth socket has closed completely and that there is no chance of any food particles lodging in the socket.

 Sutures are sometimes placed in the area of surgery to minimize post-operative bleeding and to help healing.
 These sutures are dissolvable but sometimes they become dislodged.
 This is no cause for alarm.
 Just remove the suture from your mouth and discard it, it’s also okay if they’ve been swallowed.

 There will be a void where the tooth was removed.
 The void will fill in with new tissue gradually over the next month.
 In the meantime, the area should be kept clean, especially after meals, with salt water rinses or a toothbrush.

 If you are involved in regular exercise, be aware that your normal nourishment intake is reduced.
 Exercise may weaken you.
 If you get light headed, stop exercising.

 It is our desire that your recovery be as smooth and pleasant as possible.
 Following these instructions will assist you, but if you have questions about your progress, please call our office.
-A 24-hour answering service is available to contact Dr. Fay and Dr. Schiffman after hours.
+A 24-hour answering service is available to contact Dr. Fay, Dr. Schiffman and Dr. Shank after hours.
 Calling during office hours will afford a faster response to your question or concern.